1.4 Youth policy decision-making

 Supporting population policy

-According to the Ministry's information in 2018, specific target groups include young people who are about to start a family.
-They are targeted through measures designed to encourage childbearing and the start of an independent life, in particular through the Family Housing Allowance Programme (CSOK) administered by the Ministry of Finance.
-This type of subsidy has also been extended to second-hand properties as of 1 July 2019.
+According to the ministry's 2018 information, specific target groups include young people about to start a family.
+They are targeted through measures designed to encourage childbearing and the start of an independent life, mainly through the Family Housing Support Programme (CSOK) administered by the Ministry of Finance.
+This type of subsidy was extended to second-hand properties as of 1 July 2019 and transferred into a new low-cost state-subsidised loan scheme (in Hungarian: CSOK Plusz) from 2024.

 Young people living abroad

 Connections to Hungarians living outside the borders appear in several youth policy programmes, most notably the 'Without borders' ('Határtalanul') programme, which aims to build connections between Hungarian youth in public education and the ethnic Hungarian communities in the neighbouring countries.
-In 2021, a budget of HUF 5.3 billion (about EUR 14.5 million) has been dedicated for the programme.
-In 2019, about 300 000 students participated in the programme (Nemzetpolitikáért Felelős Államtitkár, 'Megjelentek a Határtalanul! program következő tanévének pályázati kiírásai').
+In 2024, a budget of HUF 4.6 billion (about EUR 11.5 million) has been dedicated to the programme.
+In the 2024/2025 academic year, about 52 000 students received support to participate in the programme.

 The National Agency for Youth

 There is no national agency for youth in Hungary.
-There was an organisational network that fulfilled its task until 2022.
-The relevant Ministry is planning to develop an alternative organisational framework, once a decision has been taken on the use of funds for the EU budget cycle 2020-2027.
+An organizational network fulfilled its task until 2022.
+The development of an alternative organisational framework is currently not on the agenda.

 Policy monitoring and evaluation

-As mentioned above, the main tool for policy monitoring and evaluation is the large-scale youth research conducted every four years.
-However, ad hoc research is also conducted, usually on policy areas where youth are also affected (for example family policy and volunteering).
-There are no institutionalised mechanisms for applying the research findings, but they are regularly used in the formulation of strategic documents, background materials and policies.
-Also worth mentioning the main advisory body, the Board of the Children and Youth Fund (Gyermek és Ifjúsági Alapprogram Tanácsa).
+As mentioned above, the primary policy monitoring and evaluation tool is the large-scale youth research conducted every four years.
+However, ad hoc research is also conducted, usually on policy areas where youth are also affected such as family policy and volunteering.
+There are no institutionalised mechanisms for applying the research findings, but they are regularly used in formulating strategic documents, background materials and policies.
+Also worth mentioning the primary advisory body, the Board of the Children and Youth Fund (Gyermek és Ifjúsági Alapprogram Tanácsa).